Elsa Bloodstone: Publication history

-Elsa appeared as the lead character in the Bloodstone mini-series (December, 2001 - March, 2002) and was created by writer duo Dan Abnett, Andy Lanning and artist Michael Lopez.
-She is introduced as the daughter of Ulysses Bloodstone and she is a monster hunter just like her father.
-The miniseries further detailed her origin.
-Despite her similarities with Buffy the Vampire Slayer, both have claimed to have never seen a full episode of Buffy and were "determined to steer clear of Buffy at least while we're doing Bloodstone."
+A character named Elsa appeared as the lead character in the Bloodstone mini-series (December 2001–March 2002) by writer duo Dan Abnett, Andy Lanning and artist Michael Lopez, introduced as the blonde teenaged daughter of Ulysses Bloodstone, who learns of her father being a monster hunter.

-She was a team member in the twelve issue Nextwave maxi-series.
-At first presented as a counter-terrorist group made up of superheroes and former superheroes, but it is later revealed that their employers were being funded by a terrorist group.
-The All-New, All-Different Marvel refresh of their main line of comics, made it part of the main continuity, which was previously disputed.
+The character concept was rebooted as a team member of the twelve-issue Nextwave: Agents of H.A.T.E. maxi-series, written by Warren Ellis and illustrated by Stuart Immonen, which ran from 2006 to 2007, which rendered the 2001 Elsa non-canon.
+At first presented as a counter-terrorist group made up of superheroes and former superheroes, the team later discovers their employers are funded by a terrorist organization.
+During the book's development, Immonen revised his initial character design for Elsa after editor Nick Lowe felt it was too severe, arriving at a look the artist described as more "glamazon-y."
+Originally depicted as an alternate continuity series, the All-New, All-Different Marvel refresh of their main line of comics made it part of the main continuity, with the series redheaded late-20s Elsa Bloodstone supplanting the blonde teenaged Elsa Bloodstone from 2001's Bloodstone, now officially non-canon.

 Elsa and her family featured in the four issue mini Legion of Monsters, that was collected in Bloodstone and the Legion of Monsters.
 In 2012, she appeared in Wolverine's ongoing and Avengers Arena which introduced her long lost brother Cullen Bloodstone, who was trapped in an alternate dimension by their father.

 In Aug.
 2013, Elsa joined a team of superheroes known as the Fearless Defenders.
 At the time of her joining, the roster consisted of Valkyrie, Misty Knight, Annabelle Riggs, Warrior Woman, Danielle Moonstar and Clea.
 The following year, she was part of the Doctor Doom's Avengers team in the pages of Avengers World, written by Nick Spencer, they were tied in to line wide AXIS storyline.
+During the Secret Wars event, she was the main character of Marvel Zombies: Battleworld, with Elsa being one of the few characters to remember the events of Battleworld following the event.

-During the Civil War II event, she showed up in the A-Force comicbook.
+During the Civil War II event, she showed up in the series A-Force as a supporting character.

-She was one of the main characters in the 2017's company-wide crossover story arc Monsters Unleashed, the crossover included a huge cast of superheroes, that consisted of the Avengers, Champions, Moon Girl and Devil Dinosaur, Guardians of the Galaxy, Inhumans, Kid Kaiju, the Leviathon Tide, and the X-Men.
+She was one of the main characters in the 2017's company-wide crossover story arc Monsters Unleashed.
+The crossover included a huge cast of superheroes, consisting of the Avengers, Champions, Moon Girl and Devil Dinosaur, Guardians of the Galaxy, Inhumans, Kid Kaiju, the Leviathon Tide, and the X-Men.

 In the limited series Damnation, Wong summoned her to be a member of a new version of the Midnight Sons alongside Blade, Doctor Voodoo, Ghost Rider, Iron Fist, and Man-Thing, a superhero team focused on supernatural phenomena.
 She returned in Kelly Thompson's Jessica Jones, she aided the titular character in the first storyarc.

+Characterization

 Fictional character biography

-Bloodstone

-Elsa lives in Bloodstone Manor with her mother Elise and ally Adam the Frankenstein Monster.
-She has befriended Charles Barnabus, a pureblood vampire lawyer and executor of the Bloodstone estate.
-Together along with Dracula they defeat Nosferatu and his scourge of vampires.

-Marvel Monsters

-Pursuing a monster-hunting occupation, she begins an online blog to create an electronic encyclopedic reference guide for the numerous monsters and alien beasts in the Marvel Universe (published by Marvel as Marvel Monsters: From the Files of Ulysses Bloodstone and the Monster Hunters).